Midwife in the Tire Swing

 “I am not dead, not past history.
 This is a thing Philomena has told you.
 Or wishful thinking by you.”

 “Philly?
 Silly... what would she know about life in the 21st Century?
-Sodden little mouse: worked near to death and with her nose up the ass of that Phil leVoid.”
+Sodden little mouse with her nose up the ass of that Phil leVoid.”

 “He has promised her a free pass to the Life Beyond.
 And your pretend preacher Fr.
 Coughlin?
 He is imaginary, Cat.”